Shivamsharma9425/Homyz-A-complete-real-estate-application/README.md

 Contact property owners/agents: Use the contact forms on property pages to reach out to owners or agents for more information or to schedule a viewing.

 Thank you for using my Real Estate Web Application!
-We hope it helps you find the perfect property.
+I hope it helps you find the perfect property.

 Happy house hunting!